 “More than ever, companies like Meta and federal agencies like the Transportation Security Administration are generating technologies that define how we exist in the world,” Skybetter said.
 “They say their technology can help us connect and keep us safe — on the other hand, we’ve already seen what happens when we give companies and agencies carte blanche to surveil us as they do, and we’ve seen what violence this technology can inflict both at home and abroad.
 I think artistic inquiry can help us understand and critique these emerging technologies — not only that, but it can also confer on these technologies a much-needed humanist core.”

-In Spring 2022, alongside computer science Ph.D. candidate Eric Rosen and Class of 2021 graduate Madeline Greenberg, Skybetter sought to humanize robotics via a course called Choreorobotics 0101.
-The course, co-taught by Skybetter and Rosen and managed by Greenberg, drew interest from a diverse mix of students with experience in computer science, dance, theater and engineering.
+In Spring 2022, alongside computer science Ph.D. candidate Eric Rosen and Class of 2021 graduate Madeline Morningstar, Skybetter sought to humanize robotics via a course called Choreorobotics 0101.
+The course, co-taught by Skybetter and Rosen and managed by Morningstar, drew interest from a diverse mix of students with experience in computer science, dance, theater and engineering.

 On the surface, the course’s objective was straightforward: Learn how to choreograph a 30-second dance using one of two pairs of Spot robots designed by the robotics company Boston Dynamics.